iot-edge-foundation/iot-edge-tradfri/README.md

 * ipAddress (required; the IP address of the Trådfri hub)
 * appSecret (required; generate this with appropriate Direct Method)
 * interval (set it to the number of minutes the device event observations must be renewed (-1 stops observing and receiving events))
+* allowHexColors (tradionally, only limited Tradfri colors like SaturatedPurple, Peach, and CandleLight are allowed.
+These are then translated into hexadecimal color numbers.
+With this option you can enter any hexadecimal color; default false)
+* useExtendedApplicationName (use this setting if you run multiple IoT Edge devices with the same Tradfri module name on the same hub; default false)

 It's recommended to have the interval set to two minutes.
 By default, device events are disabled.